emaphp/eMapper/README.md

     //...

     /**
-     * Using Param(self) to send current entity as argument
+     * Using Param(self) to send current entity as argument...
      *
      * @Query "SELECT * FROM products WHERE id = #{productId}"
      * @Param(self)